raspberrypilearning/hello-world/en/quiz1/question_1.md

 language: python
 ---

-print('Hello', world)
+print(f'Hello{world}')

 --- /code ---

  --- feedback ---

  That's correct, in Python `print` outputs messages to the screen.
-The text output is inside single quotes `'` , a comma separates the two items and provides a space, then the `world` variable is called, which stores the earth emoji 🌍🌎🌏, like in your project.
+The text output is inside single quotes `'` , then the `world` variable contains the earth emoji 🌍🌎🌏.

  --- /feedback ---